 The Washboard Union are a sextet out of Vancouver, British Columbia that are led by principle members Aaron Grain, Chris Duncombe and David Roberts.
-The three share a very similar unconscious soundtrack and unbridled love for the art of songwriting and storytelling.
 The three have been friends seemingly forever and the music they make has set them apart as one of the most unique talents in country music today.

 Duncombe & Grain eventually packed up and left their hometown of Kelowna, BC. and ventured to Vancouver where they moved in to a magnificently beautiful 1920’s Tudor style mansion.
 By coincidence Roberts was himself renting in the same mansion and would occasionally join the brothers for impromptu single malt fueled jam sessions.
-It was here the all three began writing and singing together.
-These early session would be the kernels of what would blossom and eventually give rise to The Washboard Union.
+These early sessions would be the kernels of what would blossom and eventually give rise to The Washboard Union.
 Living there at that time Roberts would reminisce “was like living in a garden gone to seed.”
 Grain provided guitar and vocals and Duncombe added his own voice and a banjo.
 Roberts, a singer and multi-instrumentalist with harmonica, guitar, mandolin and of course, the washboard in his arsenal, became the team’s secret weapon.

 December 2017 saw the band return to Nashville to record their sophomore album which has already featured the hit single “SHINE” and will be released April 13 2018 on Warner Music Canada..
 The album is being produced by Jeff “Diesel” Dalziel and Matt Rovey (Zac Brown Band/ Dean Brody).

 The band is currently booked coast to coast at more than 15 summer festivals across Canada already.
 2018 promises to be another very big year for The Washboard Union.